casundra/MakingEmbeddedSystemsClass/Class2-Homework/README.md

 |Board Cost | $75 | $4 |
 |Processor Cost |$12-$14 in 100 | $1.00 in 100 + $0.50 for flash|
 |Processor Stock | Ha!
 [Quest](https://www.questcomp.com/part/4/stm32l496agi6p/434132810) maybe, but doubtful in reality | Everywhere!
 (Digi, Newark, Mouser, RPi Direct) |

+## Block Diagrams
+### STM32L496GDISCO
+Ok, so maybe I cheated on this one, but the [user manual](https://www.st.com/resource/en/user_manual/um2160-discovery-kit-with-stm32l496ag-mcu-stmicroelectronics.pdf) had such a nice hardware diagram that I didn't see the need to reinvent the wheel.
+I would have noted the interfaces on the connection lines instead of blocks within the processor, and I would have added some text about amount of flash & RAM onboard the processor inside of it.
+Also I would have noted that MFX = multi-functional expander being used to expand an I2C bus, and CTP = touch peripheral.

+### RASPBERRY PI PICO